 \subsection{Implication of spectral components}

-The GRB prompt emission spectrum often comprises three elemental spectral components, as discussed by \citet{Zhang_2011}: a non-thermal component, a quasi-thermal component and another non-thermal high-energy component.
-While the third component remains undetected in GRB 240219A, the first component, well-described by the CPL model, dominates throughout the burst.
-Here, as the photon indices $\alpha$ fall below the so-called synchrotron death line (-2/3) \citep{1998ApJ...506L..23P}, we attribute the CPL component to the non-thermal synchrotron radiation in the optically thin region.
+The GRB prompt emission spectrum often comprises three elemental spectral components, as discussed by \citet{Zhang_2011}: a nonthermal component, a quasi-thermal component, and another nonthermal high-energy component.
+While the third component remains undetected in GRB 240219A, the first component, well described by the CPL model, dominates throughout the burst.
+Here, as the photon indices $\alpha$ fall below the so-called synchrotron death line \citep[-2/3;][]{1998ApJ...506L..23P}, we attribute the CPL component to the nonthermal synchrotron radiation in the optically thin region.
 Moreover, to establish a lower limit for the anticipated photosphere spectrum within the framework of the internal shock model in the baryon-dominated outflow, we first assume that the photosphere emission of the ejecta generates a blackbody spectrum.
 By comparing how such a blackbody spectrum fits the observed data, we can measure the extent to which the outflow deviates from a purely thermal photospheric origin.